nrkno/Eventually/README.md

 }
 ```

-When initializing a Future the closure receives a "resolver", this resolver is simply a closure that you will call with a [FutureResult](/Sources/FutureResult.swift), a Result-like enum type that can be either `.success` or `.failure`.
+When initializing a Future the closure receives a "resolver", this resolver is simply a closure that you will call with a [FutureResult](/Sources/FutureResult.swift), a Result enum type which can be either `.success` or `.failure`.

 There's also a couple of short-hand methods available